 Individual grants do not normally exceed a maximum of £2,000, with those to attend conferences not normally exceeding £400, and are awarded competitively.

-The Bursaries were created in 1985 utilising a generous bequest from Miss McKechnie and are made on the recommendation of the Grants and Awards Committee and are subject to funds being available.
+This grant scheme was originally created as a Bursary in 1985 utilising a generous bequest from Miss McKechnie.
+In 2018 the Council Trustees broadened the remit to help focus and emphasise support for the younger generation of scholars to undertake quality research, and are made on the recommendation of the Grants and Awards Committee subject to funds being available.

-A Bursary is awarded competitively with the specific aim to enable Young Fellows under 26 years old at 30 November of year of application to read papers on Scottish themes at conferences of international standing within Britain or abroad.
-Potential applicants should not be in receipt of other subventions which might cover the whole cost of attendance; but part or whole of a bursary might be awarded to top up funds from other sources.
-Applications are assessed on the basis of the ability of the candidate, the quality of the proposed paper, as judged on a synopsis accompanying the application, and the international standing of the conference itself.
-A précis of the paper will be published on the Society’s website.
+Potential applicants looking for conference support should not be in receipt of other subventions which might cover the whole cost of attendance at a conference, but part or whole of a Grant might be awarded to top up funds from other sources.
+Applications are assessed on the basis of the ability of the candidate, the quality of the proposed research or conference paper (and international standing of the conference itself if applicable), as judged on the synopsis in the application form.
+A précis of the paper or summary of the research conducted will be published on the Society’s website.

-The detailed guidelines applicable for the Bursaries are available with the application form below and should be consulted prior to application.
+The Detailed Guidelines for grants should be consulted prior to application.

-Bursary applications should be addressed to the Director and arrive in the Society offices on or before the 30 November each year.
-It is the applicant’s responsibility to ensure that supporting references and/or other documentation arrives with the Society by the deadline.
+Young and Student Fellow Grant applications should be addressed to the Director and arrive in the Society offices on or before the 30 November each year.
+It is the applicant’s responsibility to ensure that supporting referees are aware of their nomination and able to respond to enquiries from the Society.

-The Grants and Awards Committee usually meets in March and their recommendations are considered by Council in April, applicants can therefore expect to hear whether they have been successful or not either late in April or May each year.
+The Grants and Awards Committee usually meets by March and their recommendations are considered by Council by April, applicants can therefore expect to hear whether they have been successful either late in April or May each year.